-Nicole Poturalski, Brad Pitt’s Rumored Girlfriend, Is Reportedly Married And In An ‘Open Marriage’
+Nicole Poturalski, Brad Pitt’s Rumored Girlfriend, Is Reportedly In An ‘Open Marriage’

-Nicole Poturalski, the rumored girlfriend of actor Brad Pitt, is reportedly married and in an “open relationship.”
+Nicole Poturalski, the rumored girlfriend of actor Brad Pitt, is reportedly in an “open marriage.”

 The Daily Mail reported that the 27-year-old model rumored to be Pitt’s new love interest is actually married to another man, and first crossed paths with Pitt thanks to her husband.
 The report claimed that Pitt first met Poturalski at her husband’s exclusive restaurant in Berlin last year, but his relationship with her husband goes back much further.
 The newspaper noted that Pitt became acquainted with the restaurant’s owner, 68-year-old Roland Mary, back in 2009 when he was filming Inglorious Basterds and went to the exclusive eatery.

-It was Pitt’s work on a different Quentin Tarantino movie, Once Upon A Time in Hollywood, that led him to meet Poturalski for the first time.
+It was Pitt’s work on a different Quentin Tarantino movie, Once Upon a Time in Hollywood, that led him to meet Poturalski for the first time.
 The newspaper added that he returned to the restaurant with co-stars Leonardo DiCaprio and Margot Robbie last year.
 A source claimed that the two connected during this visit.

 “Brad was introduced to Roland’s wife Nicole [Poturalski] and she passed him her number,” an unnamed insider told the outlet.
 “Nicole travels a lot for her work as a fashion model and he connected with Brad Pitt while she was in LA for work.”